btholt/complete-intro-to-react-v9/lessons/07-testing/H-browser-tests.md

 ---
 description: >-
-  Discover the evolving process of browser-based testing with Vitest and Playwright, offering efficient and reliable testing solutions for React components.
-Learn to configure Vitest for both Node.js and browser environments, and understand how to create effective tests using Playwright for modern web applications.
-This guide is ideal for developers looking to enhance testing strategies in JavaScript and browser environments.
+  Explore the emerging support for browser-based testing with Vitest, featuring Playwright integration for fast and reliable testing.
+Learn how to configure Vitest for both Node.js and browser environments, leveraging libraries like vitest-browser-react, and gain insights from Brian Holt on crafting effective tests for user experiences in React applications.
+This guide is ideal for developers keen on improving their testing setups in modern web development environments.
 keywords:
   - Vitest
   - Playwright
-  - browser testing
+  - browser-based testing
   - React testing
+  - vitest-browser-react
+  - Brian Holt
-  - JavaScript testing
+  - web development
 ---
 > 🚨 This is experimental and very likely to change in the future.
 Consider this a sneak peak into what is coming, not what to do today.